Though it's rare, psychological anime is a must-watch for anyone who enjoys action-packed thrillers. Sometimes they can get stuck in your mind.

 12

-"Puella Magi Madoka Magica" stands as one of the most influential psychological anime series of the past decade.
-At first glance, it appears to be a typical magical girl story, but it quickly reveals a much darker and more complex narrative beneath the surface.
+"Puella Magi Madoka Magica" is widely regarded as one of the most significant psychological anime of recent years.
+While it initially presents itself as a classic magical girl tale, the series quickly unveils a much darker and intricately woven narrative beneath its surface charm.

 ActionDramaMecha